HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 )
 }}

 It would appear that the impact of privacy-preserving regulations like [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and [CCPA](https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act) are not dampening our appetite for third-party usage.
-Though it should be remembered that our websites crawl from US locations and so may not be served GDPR-compliant websites.
+Though it should be remembered that our websites crawl from US data centers and so may be served different content because of that.

 So, we know nearly all sites use third parties, but how many do they use?